rakshithca/KeyStroke-Dynamics/README.md

  A program to **collect keystroke data, refactor it and analyze it by applying different algorithm model**

-In Collbration with [Rakshith Churchgundi Amarnath](https://github.com/rakshithca/) and Aditya Yaji
+In Collbration with [Urvi Sheth](https://github.com/urvisheth) and Aditya Yaji

 ## Steps to execute